moby/moby/docs/sources/installation/fedora.md

 The `docker-io` package provides Docker on Fedora.

-If you have the (unrelated) `docker` package installed already, it will conflict with `docker-io`{.docutils .literal}.
+If you have the (unrelated) `docker` package installed already, it will conflict with `docker-io` .literal}.
 There’s a [bug report](https://bugzilla.redhat.com/show_bug.cgi?id=1043676) filed for it.
 To proceed with `docker-io` installation on